-This algorithm is much more like Proof of Work with the complexity reduced to a great extent due to which the solution of the problem takes from fractions of a second to several minutes.
-Proof of Activity is a hybrid approach that combines proof of work and proof of stake.
-As in PoW, miners race to solve a cryptographic puzzle.
+This algorithm is much more like Proof of Work, with the complexity reduced to a great extent due to which the solution of the problem takes from fractions of a second to several minutes.
+Proof of Activity is a hybrid approach that combines proof of work and proof of stake, as in PoW, miners race to solve a cryptographic puzzle.
 Then the system switches to PoS.
 The difference is that the blocks being mined do not contain transactions.
 They are simply templates with header information and the mining reward address.

-7. Practical Byzantine fault tolerant Mechanism **
+7. Practical Byzantine fault-tolerant Mechanism **

 8. Proof of Elapsed Time

 Intel has come up with its own alternative consensus protocol called proof of elapsed time.
 PoET is now the consensus model of choice for Hyperledger Sawtooth’s modular framework.
 The PoET algorithm is often used to give permissions to determine the rights a miner has.
 The networks using this identify the participants before they can participate.
-Each node has exactly the same chance to be the winner of the block.
+Each node has the same chance to be the winner of the block.
 The PoET mechanism is based on spreading and fairly distributing the odds for the largest possible number of participants.

 Each participating node in the network must wait for a certain amount of time.
 In this, every member asks for a hold-up time from its local reliable enclave.
 The member with the briefest hold-up time is next to offer a block after it holds-up for the allotted waiting time.
 Each node generates its own waiting time each time, after which it goes into a kind of sleep mode.
 As soon as the node wakes up and a block is available, that node is the lucky winner.
-Then a node can spread the information over the entire network, keeping it decentralized and receiving the reward.
+A node can then spread the information over the entire network, keeping it decentralized and receiving the reward.

 9. Proof of Importance